 Hybrid Azure AD Join & PRT Issues

 In hybrid environments, SSO often relies on Primary Refresh Tokens (PRTs) issued when a device is Azure AD joined or hybrid joined.
-If devices aren’t joined correctly, or if the user signs into a local account, SSO won’t work.
+If devices are not joined correctly, or if the user signs into a local account instead of a domain account, SSO will not work.
 Proper device management is a key part of delivering modern workplace solutions that work reliably for end users.

 Check device status via: